-- Endpoint (unit): pg Rosaglitazone equivalents/g sample processed - Test duration: 24h - Guidelines and/or standards (international, such as ISO, CEN; or national such as DIN) available (if not available, please refer to publication with protocol): new - Positive control used: Rosaglitazone - Matrices (sediment, water, tissue etc) that can be investigated: Any type of sample. - Tissue/cells examined: Human bone marrow cell line U2OS - Sample volume or mass needed for different matrices: Depending on type of material analysed and required Limit of Quantitation (LOQ).
-The bioassays' LOQ is ca. 15 pg Rosaglitazone equivalents per amount of material processed.
-For 1 liter of water is processed resulting in a LOQ of ca. 15 pg Rosaglitazone equivalents per liter of water respectively - Current use on MS level (regular monitoring as well as other purposes): new endpoint - Assessment criteria: typical performance criteria's from Dutch Rijkswaterstaat RIKZ-Specie-08 guideline can be used - Specificity: Binding to the PPARy receptor - Sensitivity (LOD/Q): Original PPARy CALUX: ca.20 pg Rosaglitazone /l water - Variability (e.g. CV for single substance tests) if known: <20%
+- Endpoint (unit): pg PFOA equivalents/g sample processed. - Test duration: 24h. - Guidelines and/or standards (international, such as ISO, CEN; or national such as DIN) available (if not available, please refer to publication with protocol): in house method. - Positive control used: PFOA, PFOS or any other PFAS on demand. - Matrices (sediment, water, tissue etc.) that can be investigated: Any type of sample. - Tissue/cells examined: Human bone marrow cell line U2OS. - Sample volume or mass needed for different matrices: Depending on type of material analysed and required Limit of Quantitation (LOQ). - Current use on MS level (regular monitoring as well as other purposes): Food, water, soil, blood. - Assessment criteria: in house method. - Specificity: Competition of the PFAS with T4 at the thyroid hormone transport protein TTR. - Sensitivity (LOD/Q): depends on sample amount and matrix. - Variability (e.g. CV for single substance tests) if known: <20%. - Influence by cytotoxicity/risk of false positives/negatives: Depending on the extraction/clean-up as well as which kinds of matrixes. - Complexity/learning period: 1 week of training.

-- Influence by cytotoxicity/risk of false positives/negatives: Depending on the SPE extraction/clean-up as well as which kinds of water matrixes. - Complexity/learning period: 1 week of training - Costs: Low (about 130 240 Euro on commercial basis11).
-Costs are generally not depending on matrix studied. - Commercial availability: Commercial accredited performers available - International relevance: PFAAs (like PFOA) are binding to PPAR - Publications: please see for more info at www.bds.nl under literature p53 CALUX (Catalogue Nr.
-13)
+- Costs: Costs are generally depending on matrix studied. - Commercial availability: BDS. - Water framework Directives: locally in first evaluation projects. - Publications: please ask for more info our sales representative.

-Typical applications for all PPAR CALUX tests
+Typical applications for PFAS CALUX test